-In spite of the strong influence of the “name it and claim it” teaching and the bent towards extreme pentecostalism, there are many examples of healthy Christian community in Mexico.
-There is need for church reformation, yes, but not necessarily any more than there is in the United States.
-In general, there are areas in which the Mexican Church is stronger and vise versa, as well as areas of overlap (which is to be expected due to the historic presence of American missionaries in Mexico).
-God has been doing a work in Mexico for several generations now, and there is a legacy of gospel faithfulness that is humbling to witness.
+In spite of the strong influence of the “name it and claim it” teaching and the bent towards extreme pentecostalism, there are some great examples of healthy Christian community in Mexico.
+There is a significant need for church reformation, yes, but God has been doing a work in Mexico for several generations now, and there is a legacy of gospel faithfulness that is humbling to witness.
 We come to join this work and serve on the shoulders of national Christians and foreign missionaries that have gone before.
-Even in church planting, we must employ a posture of listening and learning from this rich heritage.
+Even in church planting, we must employ a posture of listening and learning from this heritage.

 Our Goal is Gospel (not American) Transformation